 Each of Center Parcs' villages is managed by a general manager and a deputy general manager, who oversee the events manager, guest services manager and on-village revenue manager.
-Other individuals responsible for the management of the village are the technical services manager, housekeeping manager, leisure services manager, village financial controller, human resources manager, security manager, health and safety technician and food and beverage manager.
-As of 20 April 2017, Center Parcs had an average of approximately 1,500 employees at each village.
+Other individuals responsible for the management of the village are the technical services manager, housekeeping manager, leisure services manager, village financial controller, human resources manager, security manager, village duty managers and food and beverage manager.
+As of 26 April 2018, Center Parcs had an average of approximately 1,700 employees at each village.
 Center Parcs' villages are akin to small towns with their own infrastructure, including gas, water and power provision.

 One of the key focus points of village operations is guest satisfaction.
-96% of guests rated their break as "excellent" or "good" in financial year 2017.
+95% of guests rated their break as "excellent" or "good" in financial year 2018.
 Center Parcs uses the "Delivering Excellent Service" metric to measure service provision across offerings.
 Guest feedback, particularly the monitoring of "Delivering Excellent Service" scores through guest surveys, forms a central part of the internal review and improvement process for each village.
 Each operating unit at a village has target "Delivering Excellent Service" scores as part of its bonus schemes.